sandeepsamra/trend-report/README.md

 Trend Report
 ============

 This is our Lighthouse Labs final project.
-It will be an application that scrapes certain blogs and websites and provides a central dynamic “Trend Report” for different categories including fashion, food and books.
-A user can sign up for an account and save his or her favourite articles.
+It is an application that scrapes certain blogs and websites and provides articles for different categories including food and fashion.
+A user can sign up for an account and save his or her favourite articles, and can share them on Twitter and Facebook.
+The purpose of this application is to allow a user to access articles related to a certain category without having to go to each individual blog or website.

-Trend Report is still in its initial stages of development, and our focus is currently on providing a fashion trend report.
-The next phase will be to implement additional categories.
-It will be created using the following stack: Ruby on Rails, Postgres and React.js.
+Trend Report was built using Ruby, Ruby on Rails, Postgres, HTML5, CSS3 and jQuery.